modehnal/modehnal.github.io/README.md

     Out: False
     ```

     There are many more ways how to get the desired node in the tree.
-You can see the details for example in https://fedorapeople.org/~vhumpa/dogtail/epydoc/ which is unfortunately not up to date, but I was learning on this, so it is very much usable.
-For function or methods you cannot find you can look in the project files https://gitlab.com/dogtail/dogtail/.
+You can see the details for example in [dogtail's documentation](https://fedorapeople.org/~vhumpa/dogtail/epydoc/) which is unfortunately not up to date, but I was learning on this, so it is very much usable.

+    For function or methods you cannot find you can look in the project files [dogtail](https://gitlab.com/dogtail/dogtail/).

     You can also take the inspiration of the API in the provided `gnome-terminal` project.
 There should be enough examples of implementation to get you started.